htsmto/OmicsBridge/docs/index.md

 A new browser tab should open automatically.
 If it doesn't, check your terminal for a message like Listening on `http://X.X.X.X:YYYY` and navigate to that URL in your browser.

-## Usage Guide
+## <u>**Usage Guide**</u>
-We provide a comprehensive Wiki for the interface at [https://htsmto.github.io/OmicsBridge/](https://htsmto.github.io/OmicsBridge/).
+We provide a comprehensive Wiki for the interface at [https://htsmto.github.io/OmicsBridge/](https://htsmto.github.io/OmicsBridge/) (This site).
 The Wiki contains concise instructions and short demo videos for each visualization and analysis feature.